koonliang/microservices-petclinic-ecs/README.md

 │
 ├── docker/                   # Dockerfile for all services ├── spring-petclinic-*/       # Microservice source code
+└── scripts/
-└── scripts/                  # Build and deployment scripts
+    └── pushImagesToECR.ps1   # Build and push images to ECR
 ```

 ## Quick Start